elibroftw/blog.elijahlopez.ca/content/posts/open-debate-platform.md

 draft: false
 ---

-I wans't able to put all the details from my mind into this document, but hopefully the spirit can be conveyed even if the technical design may be incomplete.
+I wasn't able to put all the details from my mind into this document, but hopefully the spirit can be conveyed even if the technical design may be incomplete.

 > Democracy cannot gauarantee truth, but can be used to guide discussion...under a set of rules.